 The current LAA specification leads not only to concern about the impact of LAA on existing Wi-Fi deployments, but also may lead to Wi-Fi devices interrupting and impairing future LAA communications as well.
 The LAA mechanism for detecting Wi-Fi is one of several remaining concerns, which are all outlined in our Liaison Statement back to 3GPP.
 IEEE 802 will continue to work with 3GPP to try to alleviate these concerns.
 We are hopeful that 3GPP will continue to incorporate our feedback, and yours, into their specification.

 IEEE 802 encourages your city’s continued participation in this process and appreciates your effort to ensure that your infrastructure Wi-Fi deployments will not be significantly impacted by the deployment of LTE unlicensed technologies (e.g. LTE LAA).
-IEEE 802 believes that there are technical and standardization based solutions which will ensure that Wi-Fi deployments will not be significantly impacted..
+IEEE 802 believes that there are technical and standardization based solutions which will ensure that Wi-Fi deployments will not be significantly impacted.
 Your interest in this process helps ensure that robust solutions are developed.

 Thank you again for your efforts to add your voice to this important issue.
 Please let us know if you have any questions regarding the contents of this letter, or the Liaison Statement that we provided to 3GPP.